Personal respect and respect for others

 A girl’s house is part of her identity while she is at Wycombe Abbey.
 Between the ages of 12 and 16, girls live in mixed-aged dorms, developing friendships across the years.
 Older girls encourage and support their younger housemates.

 Girls joining the School at 11+ spend a year in Junior House, before moving into one of nine Senior Houses.
 In their final year, girls move into the standalone Clarence House where they are able to enjoy more independence in preparation for university.

 All Houses are led by a dedicated and professional team.
 Each Housemistress works alongside the Assistant Housemistress, Pastoral Assistant, Housekeeper and tutor team supporting each girl’s academic, personal and social development.

 Wycombe Abbey’s approach to boarding is sympathetic to the wishes of modern families.
 Each term includes two Short Leaves (three day exeats) and one Long Leave (Half Term).
 All girls return to their parents or guardians during these times.
 Long Leave holidays are around seven to ten days in length.
 During the rest of term, girls are allowed to spend a number of additional weekends at home.

-We also allocate two weekends a term as ‘Closed Weekends’, where all girls stay in School.
-This facilitates the creation of community through whole school events, activities and trips.
+We also allocate two weekends a term as ‘Closed Weekends’, where all girls stay in School and contribute to the creation of community through whole school events, activities and trips.